adilbe/iac-ansible/readme.md

 The play book must achieve the targeted results

 ## Use handlers
-When configuring service, to achieve best performance, avoid restarting services even if the configurantion is not changed.
+When configuring service, to achieve best performance, avoid restarting services even if the configuration is not changed.
 An example is given sith the ssh-server ansible role.

 ## Only one
 One playbook for all clients
 One role for all clients
+One playbook per ecosystem

 # Prepare your environement
 ## SSH